W1nz4c4r/W1nz4c4r.github.io/_posts/2024-05-17-htb-writeup-Survellance.md

 ![Alt text](/assets/images/htb-writeup-survellance/surv10.png)

+This grants us shell access as the `zoneminder` user.

 # Escalating to Root
 I check if I have any sudo privileges with "ZoneMinder" user

 ![Alt text](/assets/images/htb-writeup-survellance/surv11.png)

+Checking for sudo privileges, we find that the zoneminder user can run scripts matching the pattern ***zm\*.pl in /usr/bin***:

-so apparently i can run as sudo anything that is on /usr/bin and the *name starts with zm and ends in .pl* .
-I try to read the files but they are extremelly long to read each single one. i look online for *"escalate priviles zoneminder zm.pl"* and i found an interesting [GitHub](https://github.com/ZoneMinder/zoneminder/security/advisories/GHSA-h5m9-6jjc-cgmw) page talking about something related.
+ i look online for *"escalate priviles zoneminder zm.pl"* and i found an interesting [GitHub](https://github.com/ZoneMinder/zoneminder/security/advisories/GHSA-h5m9-6jjc-cgmw) page talking about something related.

 The Security advisory basically says that this is affecting version < 1.36.33.
 I check our working version, since I did not knew if it was affected by the issue mentioned before